elipapa/markdown-cv/index.md

 /div>

 ## Currently
-Bioinformatics scientist working on genomics of plant pathogens with a background in genomics and
+Bioinformatics scientist working on genomics of plant pathogens with a background in Bioinformatics and Computational Biology

 ### Specialized in
 - Analysis of highthroughput sequence data from genomics, transcriptomics, metagenomics and amplicon sequencing projects